 c.
 Asia Pacific (APAC) – India, Japan, China, Rest of APAC

 d.
 Rest of the World

-The APAC’s drip irrigation market is expected to be the largest during the year 2020 and 2025 and is estimated to grow with the highest CAGR.
+The APAC’s drip irrigation market is expected to be the largest during 2021-2027 and is estimated to grow with the highest CAGR.
 In 2020, APAC was the biggest consumer of drip irrigation market.
 This region is marking a significant shift from the installation of the basic irrigation facilities to the adaptation of the precision irrigation systems by upgrading technologically.
 The main focus of agriculture has moved to more commercial crops from traditional crops.
 Because of these changes, the irrigation facilities are expected to upgrade and modernize their irrigation management and also preferably their infrastructure.
 As commercial crops are very sensitive to the amount of water supplied and the time taken for water delivery, the drip irrigation has already become an essential aspect.